rayanfam/rayanfam.github.io/_posts/2018-10-05-hypervisor-from-scratch-part-4.md

 }EPT_PTE, *PEPT_PTE;
 ```

-There are other types of implementing page walks ( 2 or 3 level paging) and if you set the 7th bit of PDPTE (Maps 1 GB) or the 7th bit of PDE (Maps 2 MB) so instead of implementing 4 level paging (like what we want to do for the rest of the topic) you set those bits but keep in mind that the corresponding tables are different.
-These tables described in (Table 28-4.
+There are other types of implementing page walks (2 or 3 level paging), and if you set the 7th bit of PDPTE (Maps 1 GB) or the 7th bit of PDE (Maps 2 MB) so instead of implementing 4-level paging (like what we want to do for the rest of the topic) you set those bits but keep in mind that the corresponding tables are different.
+These tables are described in (Table 28-4.
 Format of an EPT Page-Directory Entry (PDE) that Maps a 2-MByte Page) and (Table 28-2.
 Format of an EPT Page-Directory-Pointer-Table Entry (PDPTE) that Maps a 1-GByte Page).
-Alex Ionescu's [SimpleVisor](https://github.com/ionescu007/SimpleVisor) is an example of implementing in this way.
+Alex Ionescu's [SimpleVisor](https://github.com/ionescu007/SimpleVisor) is an example of implementing this way.

 An important note is almost all the above structures have a 36-bit Physical Address which means our hypervisor supports only 4-level paging.
-It is because every page table (and every EPT Page Table) consist of 512 entries which means you need 9 bits to select an entry and as long as we have 4 level tables, we can't use more than 36 (4 \* 9) bits.
-Another method with wider address range is not implemented in all major OS like Windows or Linux.
-I'll describe EPT PML5E briefly later in this topic but we don't implement it in our hypervisor as it's not popular yet!
+It is because every page table (and every EPT Page Table) consists of 512 entries which means you need 9 bits to select an entry, and as long as we have 4 level tables, we can't use more than 36 (4 \* 9) bits.
+Another method with a wider address range is not implemented in all major OS like Windows or Linux.
+I'll describe EPT PML5E briefly later in this topic, but we don't implement it in our hypervisor as it's not widespread yet!

 By the way, N is the physical-address width supported by the processor.
 CPUID with 80000008H in EAX gives you the supported width in EAX bits 7:0.

-Let's see the rest of the code, the following code is the **Initialize\_EPTP** function which is responsible for allocating and mapping EPTP.
+Let's see the rest of the code.
+The following code is the **Initialize\_EPTP** function which is responsible for allocating and mapping EPTP.

-Note that the **PAGED\_CODE()** macro ensures that the calling thread is running at an IRQL that is low enough to permit paging.
+Note that the **PAGED\_CODE()** macro ensures that the calling thread runs at an IRQL low enough to permit paging.

 ```
 UINT64 Initialize_EPTP()